Board of Directors 2013-2015

 Carolyn is married to Stuart Langton and they have lived in Sanibel since 1995.
 Carolyn devotes her retirement to the advancement of women through service activities and political action.

-Strengthening the League’s social media presence has been the focus of Meyers's work at the state level.
-Since becoming an administrator for the League Facebook page, the number of fans has nearly tripled.
 Meyers is interested in making sure the League remains a strong voice on the state and local levels.
-She believes that by providing opportunities for involvement, membership will increase.
+She believes that by providing opportunities for involvement, membership will increase and ensure the League’s sustainability and relevance.
 Meyers has extensive professional experience in customer service, logistics, sales training and marketing.
 She holds an A.A. from FSU and is currently working towards a B.A. in Sustainability Management from St. Petersburg College.

 Sandra Colyer is in her second term as Treasurer of the League of Women Voters of Florida.
 She learned of the League after eye-opening experiences in Miami serving as a poll worker and assistant clerk.
 She brings to the League more than 25 years of business experience, beginning her career as a small business owner and progressing to senior management positions with multinational corporations, including AT&T, Lucent Technologies and Getronics.
 Colyer has an M.B.A. from Seton Hall University and is a certified Project Management Professional (PMP).
 She looks forward to using her budget management, team building, customer care and project management skills in serving as Treasurer and an active voice on the Board of Directors.